 In 1997 he was the recipient of the Israel Bonds 50th Anniversary — “Independence Issue” Award and in 2001 he was the recipient of the Jacksonville Jewish Federation’s Martin Luther King, Jr. Award, the Boy Scouts of America Whitney M. Young, Jr. Service Award, and the Jacksonville Jewish Center Men’s Club “Man of the Year” Award.
 In 2009, Mr. Yegelwel received the prestigious Anti-Defamation League Jurisprudence Award.
 Mr. Yegelwel received the Spartan of Thermopylae Award presented by the North Florida Trial Lawyers on November 19, 2012.
 Received ABOTA’s 2013 Presidents’ Award and FJA’s 2015 EAGLE Legend Award.

 Mr. Yegelwel served on the Executive Committee and the Board of Directors of the Jacksonville Jewish Center for over two decades and served as President and Chairman of the Board of the Jacksonville Jewish Center from June, 1996 through June, 2000.
-He presently serves on the Florida Regional Board of the Anti-Defamation League, is an Associate National Commissioner for the Anti-Defamation League, and served on the National Executive Committee for AIPAC and presently serves as the Northeast Florida Chair (for over 20 years).
+He presently serves on the Florida Regional Board of the Anti-Defamation League, formerly served as an Associate National Commissioner for the Anti-Defamation League, served on the National Executive Committee for AIPAC and was AIPAC Northeast Florida Chair for over 25 years.
 Mr. Yegelwel currently serves as a Regional Council Member of The ALS Association Florida Chapter.
 In 2014, established the Evan Yegelwel Fund which supports ALS research and patient care.
 In 2014, The Yegelwel Family Foundation established the Evan and Arlene Yegelwel Endowed Fund for Primary Lateral Sclerosis Research and Care to support primary lateral sclerosis research and care at Massachusetts General Hospital.
 Mr. Yegelwel served as a United Way Achievers for Life Partnership Council Member.
 He served as the first President (1992–1995) of the Foundation for River Garden Hebrew Home for the Aged, a 60-year old not-for-profit, non-sectarian nursing home, and initiated the Foundation’s successful endowment campaign.
 Mr. Yegelwel served on the Board of Directors of the Jacksonville Jewish Federation for 16 years.
 He has served as Finance Chair for the North Florida Council of Boy Scouts’ Mohawk District, which serves scouting in public housing communities and served on the Board of Directors of Edward Waters College, the oldest African-American college in the State of Florida.
 Mr. Yegelwel also has served as co-chair on the finance committees for numerous charitable organizations and political campaigns.

 Evan Yegelwel has been married to his wife, Arlene, a teacher, since 1979 and is the proud father of two daughters, Esther (Mike Raffol) and Tania, and grandfather of twins Jack and Eliana Raffol.